selsamman/proxily-react-todo/README.md

 ### ListController.tsx

 The list controller is responsible for all activities surrounding the list.
 It is consumed by a number of components.
+It contains several important elements
+* A reference to the list itself
+* A reference to a ***DeleteNotificationController** which manages the deletion notification
+* The currently selected item
+* A number of getters for presenting the data
+* Methods for maintaining the list and tracking the selection of an item.
 ```javascript
 export class ListController {